How-to Guide to Planning an Event

 Make sure you have adequate staffing from your department or organization.
 You also will want to familiarize yourself with light and sound system settings.

 The primary use of Clark University space is to support the activities of Clark faculty, staff, students, and alumni.
 External groups are welcome on campus as space and services permit.
-The booking of external events at Clark University is welcome.
-Please refer to our Policies and Procedures for External Groups.
 External client meetings and events are subject to room rentals and service fees.
-Pricing is updated annually by the Events Planning Office.
+Pricing is updated annually by the University Events Office.
 To obtain a quote, please contact us at 1-508-793-7471.